 He started and ended with humor.

-US House of Representative Matt Cartwright was in the house; in full attendance for the whole three and a half hours of the 31st Annual Upper Delaware Council (UDC) Awards.
-So much so that Lifetime Achievement recipient and former State Senator John Bonacic joked that Matt liked it better in Beach Lake than in Singapore.
+Representative Matt Cartwright was in the house.
+In full attendance for the whole of the 3.5 hour 31st Annual UDC Awards.
+So much so that Lifetime Achievement recipient former State Senator John Bonacic joked that Matt liked it better in Beach Lake than in Singapore.